The Future of Food

 For our 2020 Summer Series “Future Perfect” conversations, we’ve brought together founding leaders who have shaped and are shaping current and future generations of great businesses.
 Together, we seek to further understand how today’s health and economic crises resulting are accelerating behaviors and white spaces for new necessities, innovations, and investments.

 Below is our conversation on The Future of Food and how rapid industry progression has surfaced issues around sustainability, access, conscious consumerism, and more.
-Please scroll to the bottom of the post to watch the full discussion.
 This conversation is moderated by Gautam Gupta, Partner at M13 and Co-founder of NatureBox, and includes the following panelists, all of whom are innovation pioneers in the food industry:

 Rachel Drori, Founder and CEO of M13 portfolio company Daily Harvest, a subscription-based delivery platform of farm-fresh and organic fruits and vegetables made into delicious nourishing smoothies, soups, lattes, ice cream and more.